NiekBeijloos/Design-Patterns/README.md

 by the Gang of Four or see: https://refactoring.guru/design-patterns)

 ## Design Patterns categories
-The 23 Design Patterns are subdevided amongst 3 categories.
+The 23 Design Patterns are subdivided amongst 3 categories.
 These categories allow us to quickly narrow down the problem to a selective group of Design Patterns.
 The following overview defines the 3 Design Pattern categories and their applicability:

 ![Design Patterns categories](https://github.com/NiekBeijloos/Design-Patterns/blob/master/Categories.svg?raw=true)